magomimmo/modern-cljs/doc/tutorial-09.md

  ...
 ```

-As you see we also explicitly set the `target-path` to the `"target"`
+As you see, for clarity reason we also explicitly set the
-directory, even if that's the default value.
+`target-path` to the `"target"` directory, even if that's the `boot`
+default value.

 ### Compojure

 There is one more thing we want to do.
 Instead of directily writing
 the routes of our web application as `ring` handlers, we are going to
-use [`compojure`][], a small CLJ routing library that will simplify
+use [`compojure`][38], a small CLJ routing library that will simplify
 our job.

 Let's add it to the `dependecies` section of the `build.boot` file.